In this article, we'll determine what's causing the

-Chart data could not be parsed' error on your Highcharts widgets.
+Chart data could not be parsed error on your Highcharts widgets.

-- The chart type has not been declared
+- The chart type hasn't been declared.

-- There are errors in the chart's payload
+- There are errors in the chart's payload.

 If you're still unable to resolve the issue, please don't hesitate to reach out to us for help.

-The chart type has not been declared
+The chart type hasn't been declared

 In Geckoboard, all Highcharts charts must be sent with the

 If the payload you're sending does not declare the chart type, you will receive an error while displaying the Highcharts.

-The chart type is not supported in Geckoboard
+The chart type isn't supported in Geckoboard